 Why Does Running Make You Poop?

 Changes in your stool can help identify problems in the digestive system.
-So, any defecating (or pooping) that’s out of the ordinary might cause you concern.
+So, any pooping that’s out of the ordinary might cause you concern.
 If you’re a runner, you might wonder why being on the go, causes you to go.
 In other words, why does running make you poop?
 And, is that normal?
 Devin RH Smith, MD, UnityPoint Health, helps us understand why activity stimulates gastric motility and things you can try to keep running and bowel movements on course.

 Why Does Running Make You Poop?

-“Walking and jogging tend to increase gastric motility and gastric emptying in everyone; this is a physiologic response,” Dr. Smith says.
-“Movement gets the digestive system moving a little more quickly than if you are sitting still.
+Walking and jogging tend to increase gastric motility and gastric emptying in everyone; this is a physiologic response,” Dr. Smith says.
+“Movement gets the digestive system moving a little more quickly than if you're sitting still.
 While it may be inconvenient, it’s never in and of itself a dangerous sign.”

 Can You Avoid Bowel Movements While Running?

 “Prevention is much easier than a cure.
 Most people can manage their symptoms by scheduling runs after they’ve moved their bowels, avoiding ‘trigger foods’ for up to six hours before a run and ensuring they’re relaxed and well hydrated.
-If these modifications don’t help, talk with your doctor about other options, including medications,” Dr. Smith says.
+If these modifications don’t help, talk with your doctor about other options, including medication,” Dr. Smith says.

 Do Certain Foods Trigger Bowel Movements?